KristenEBrown/codeConventions/javaCodeConventions.md

   Import of *java.lang.** is not required.  '*' imports should be minimized, and all declared imports must be used.</br>

 #### Class and Interface Declarations
-  Each top level class resides in its own source file and should be listed first.
+  Each top level class(of any visibility type) resides in its own source file and should be listed first.
 Their class members and initializers ordered in a logical manner.
 Do not order by date added (ie. add new methods at the bottom ect.).</br>
   Subclasses of 'Exception' should have a name ending with 'Exception'.</br>
+  *TODO: Add something??
+Idk talk to JT*